Selected Web Resources For Political Science

 From Boot's Review:

-Doctrine as a set of ideas worthy of scholarly examination rather than
+Bush Doctrine as a set of ideas worthy of scholarly examination

-as a subject for ritualistic denunciation.
-He does not denigrate
+rather than as a subject for ritualistic denunciation.
+He

 Erik Baard/George W. Bush Ain't No Cowboy/Village Voice/September 28 2004